 Once the school has agreed to offer the NASP® archery lessons as part of their school curriculum, the next step will be to get the instructor(s) trained.
 NASP® Basic Archery Instructor (BAI) trainings are offered regularly throughout the year at many locations around the state by regional coordinators.
 You can find a current list of classes on our website at https://fw.ky.gov/Education/Documents/NaspBrochure.pdf.
-If you do not see a class that meets your needs, you can contact your regional coordinator or the state NASP® coordinator (email@example.com) to request training.
-View the list of NASP® regional coordinators at https://fw.ky.gov/Education/Documents/naspregioncontacts.pdf.
+If you do not see a class that meets your needs, you can contact your regional coordinator or the state NASP® Coordinator (firstname.lastname@example.org) to request training.
+You can find a list of NASP® regional coordinators at https://fw.ky.gov/Education/Documents/naspregioncontacts.pdf.
 If possible, it is always a good idea to train multiple people at a school.
-In addition to the teacher that will be teaching the archery class in school, you can also train interested parents, coaches (for an afterschool program/team), and other faculty at the school.
-This training will show you how to safely set up the range, teach the program and will answer most of your questions.
+In addition to the teacher(s) that will be teaching archery as part of their curriculum, you can also train interested parents and coaches (for an afterschool program/team), and other faculty at the school.
+This training will show you how to safely set up the range, teach the program in a positive approach and answer most of your questions.
 The current cost for training is $80 per instructor trained and includes the training materials fee.
 PE teachers that take on teaching NASP® can be trained for free.
 Contact email@example.com to see how.